FOOD SECURITY &

 COVID SAFE PROGRAMS

-The Open Door is pleased to announce a $2.2M capital campaign to acquire 26 Emerson Avenue (the old food coop) and build a new commercial production kitchen.
+The Open Door is pleased to announce a $2.25M capital campaign to build a Food and Nutrition Center with the acquisition of 26 Emerson Avenue (the old food coop) to increase service capacity throughout the region.

-This project will add cold and dry storage, enhance client service areas, increase transportation capacity, and improve the living environment for low and moderate-income populations.
-The quiet phase was completed at the end of the calendar year with 90% pledged or received.
+This project will provide a new production kitchen, add cold and dry storage, enhance client service areas, increase transportation capacity, invest in technology architecture, and improve the living environment for low and moderate-income populations.

 Project Phase II